 - Packet sniffing

-Each of these approaches has its drawbacks.
+Each of these has its drawbacks.
 I did not want to buy a new router, so router reporting was not an option.
-I could not install the necessary software on all the IOT devices, which precluded device reporting.
+I could not install the necessary software on all the IOT devices, which prevents device reporting.
 And packet sniffing is an interesting idea, but I wanted to be able to handle wired as well as wireless traffic.

 The first concern is that of security.
 I won’t say too much about that here, except to mention that a firewall of some kind is a good idea.
 I went with Uncomplicated Fire Wall (

 A less obvious concern is that of speed.
 When traffic passes through a router/switch, the primary bottleneck is the ethernet hardware.
 In other words, the CPU and RAM are not as important as in other cases.
 This was something of a problem with the Raspberry Pi 3B (and lower).
 However, the Raspberry Pi model 4 has an upgraded on-board 1000 Mbps

 Make sure that the ethernet hardware meets the needs.Failure to do so could slow down the entire network!